glennblock/splunk-sdk-csharp-pcl-hold/README.md

 * Modular Inputs

 For detailed API coverage, see this [excel sheet](http://test.com)

+We will be continuing to evolve the SDK going and filling in the gaps based on the feedback from customers.

 We will be publishing guidance on how to migrate existing CSharp SDK applications to use the new SDK.